 Drivers for specific hardware devices.

-Input to an assembler is an assembly language program.
-Output is an object program plus information that enables the loader to prepare the object program for execution.
+The input to an assembler is an assembly language program.
+The output is an object program plus information that enables the loader to prepare the object program for execution.
 At one time, the computer programmer had at his disposal a basic machine that interpreted, through hardware, certain fundamental instructions.
 He would program this computer by writing a series of ones and Zeros (Machine language), place them into the memory of the machine.

-The High level languages- examples are FORTRAN, COBAL, ALGOL and PL/I are processed by compilers and interpreters.
+The High-level languages- examples are FORTRAN, COBOL, ALGOL and PL/I are processed by compilers and interpreters.
 A compiler is a program that accepts a source program in a “high-level language “and produces a corresponding object program.
 An interpreter is a program that appears to execute a source program as if it was machine language.
-The same name (FORTRAN, COBAL etc.) is often used designate both a compiler and its associated language.
+The same name (FORTRAN, COBOL, etc.) is often used to designate both a compiler and its associated language.

 A Loader is a routine that loads an object program and prepares it for execution.
 There are various loading schemes: absolute, relocating and direct-linking.
 In general, the loader must load, relocate and link the object program.
-Loader is a program that places programs into memory and prepares them for execution.
-In a simple loading scheme, the assembler outputs the machine language translation of a program on a secondary devices and a loader is places in core.
+The loader is a program that places programs into memory and prepares them for execution.
+In a simple loading scheme, the assembler outputs the machine language translation of a program on a secondary device and a loader is places in core.
 The loader places into memory the machine language version of the user’s program and transfers control to it.
-Since the loader program is much smaller than the assembler, those makes more core available to user’s program.
+Since the loader program is much smaller than the assembler, those make more core available to the user’s program.

 History of Operating system –